davidmn/davidmn.org/content/posts/life/state-of-the-podcast-september-2017.md

 [Rum Doings](https://botherer.org/tag/rum-doings/) has been going for a long time.
 It's John Walker and Nick Mailer chatting about things.
 It's gone a bit into dad-chat but I still enjoy it.

-[Run Last Click](http://runlastclick.blogspot.co.uk/) is basically my only Netrunner endulgence these days.
+[Run Last Click](http://runlastclick.blogspot.co.uk/) is basically my only Netrunner indulgence these days.
 Every episode reminds me of how great that game is.

 [Shot Reverse Shot](http://www.srspodcast.com/) another attempt at me trying to learn things about film.
 Edwin and Matt (+ guests while Matt is traveling) talk about films and I pretend to understand.